The following command changes the default name to "main"

 3. Click Settings

-4. On the side menu, click Repositories under the Code, planning, and automation section.
+4. On the side menu, click Repositories under Code, planning, and automation.

 5. Type your preferred default name in the text box.